 However, Frank found himself at the forefront of a new challenge in December 2022 when a proposed medical waste facility aimed to establish itself on a brownfield site from the previous industrial era.
 Frank rallied alongside his neighbors to ensure the health and well-being of their families were protected.

 Frank recognizes that Follansbee and other designated fossil fuel industrial zones along the Ohio River on both the West Virginia and Ohio sides are in need of revitalization.
-To achieve positive environmental change and promote health, economy, and equity for all, Frank believes it is crucial to unify the community's voice and engage with government leaders at the federal, state, and local levels.
+To achieve positive environmental change and promote health, economy, and equity for all, Frank believes it is crucial to unify the community's voice.

 Leatra Harper received her graduate degree in Organization Development from Bowling Green State University and her undergraduate degree in Human Resources Management from the University of Toledo.
 Harper is a certified Success Unlimited Network life coach and author of Energetic Coaching; Being and Doing with Spirit.
 Harper has worked as adjunct faculty teaching business classes and has a corporate background as project manager for large government contracts.
 She has been a long-time environmental and child advocate and is currently the Managing Director for a statewide nonprofit called FreshWater Accountability Project, dedicated to protecting and preserving Ohio’s fresh air and water for future generations in the face of fracking, the planned petrochemical buildout on the Ohio River, and climate change.